jenpetsmit/tk_wiki/wiki.md

 - If you use one space for both (_user-repository_ and _process-local_), the space you need during the conversion is approximately 17 times the size of the run (worst case scenario).

-- You can use a secondary computer drive for your user repository, for example, D: drive, EBS volume (AWS), or Persistent Disk (GCP), which speeds up processing on the primary drive
+- Optionally you can use a secondary computer drive for your user repository, for example, D: drive, EBS volume (AWS), or Persistent Disk (GCP), which speeds up processing on the primary drive

 **Table.
 Example of Space Needed for Conversion and Storage**